macdeacon99/terraform-training-jamfpro/support_materials/README.md

 Once you apply this run, the site will be created in the linked Jamf Pro tenant.

 You can see more about Sites on this [Terraform Registry](https://registry.terraform.io/providers/deploymenttheory/jamfpro/latest/docs/resources/site) webpage

+### Sites - Exercise 1 - Using Sites

+In this exercise, you will create the above site within your terraform project and push the change to your Jamf Pro instance.

+Follow these steps:

+1. Create a new file in your project in the `'/workload/terraform/jamfpro/'` directory and name it `sites.tf`
+2. Add in the site resource mentioned above and create a site.
+You can change the name attribute to anything you would like.
+3. Save the file
+4. Run your terraform and create the site by running the `terraform apply` command in the terminal in the `/workload/terraform/jamfpro` directory